Herdomain/Log-Monitoring-Workflow/README.md

 ## How It Works

-1. **Log Parsing**
- — Script reads system authentication logs and extracts failed login events
+1. **Log Parsing** — Script reads system authentication logs and extracts failed login events

-2. **IP Grouping**
-— Failed attempts are aggregated by source IP address
+2. **IP Grouping** — Failed attempts are aggregated by source IP address

-3. **Threshold Detection**
-- Any IP exceeding five failed attempts is flagged
+3. **Threshold Detection** — Any IP exceeding five failed attempts is flagged

-4. **Automated Scheduling**
-- Cron runs the script continuously to simulate real-time monitoring
+4. **Automated Scheduling** — Cron runs the script continuously to simulate real-time monitoring

-6. **Python Validation**
+5. **Python Validation** — A secondary Python script verifies detection accuracy and confirms no false positives

 — A secondary Python script verifies detection accuracy and confirms no false positives

 ---